awsdocs/amazon-workdocs-user-guide/doc_source/quit-wdd.md

 **To quit Amazon WorkDocs Drive in Windows**

 1. Open the Amazon WorkDocs Drive settings\.
 Open the Amazon WorkDocs Drive settings\.
-If you don't remember how, see [Opening the Amazon WorkDocs Drive settings in Microsoft Windows](open-wdd-settings.md)\.
+If you don't remember how, see [Opening the Amazon WorkDocs Drive settings](open-wdd-settings.md)\.

 1. Choose **Quit**\.